Cognigy/Documentation/docs/en/docs/voicegateway/webapp/speech-services.md

 After creating a speech service, you can edit or delete it.

 !!! warning
-    You can't edit or delete shared speech services added by an admin or service provider.
+    The user with an Account scope can only edit speech services created by themselves.

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-speech-services.png"  width="100%" />